HIRO-group/ros_robotic_skin/README.md

 # Docker

 We have added Dockerfile support for this repository.
+To run the dockerfile you should clone the repository and then run docker build.
+The dockerfile is not independent so please beware of that.
 To build, run the following command:

 ```sh